michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 **Q: What if a student gets "stuck" and the conversation goes nowhere?**

 A: Build a "reset" option into the assignment.
 Students can restart the conversation once if needed, but they must reflect on why the first attempt failed.
-This teaches recovery from mistakes—an important professional skill.
+This teaches recovery from mistakes,an important professional skill.

 **Q: How much time does this take to set up?**